-to qualify for student loans.
-Student loans are a serious financial obligation we encourage you to be very careful with your student loan borrowing.
+Loans are funds that must be repaid with interest, usually after the student leaves college.
+Student loans are a serious financial obligation and we encourage you to be very careful with your student loan borrowing.
 It is very easy to incur a large student loan debt through these loan programs.

 Perkins Promissory Notes

-Perkins Loan Deferment
+Perkins Loan Deferment and Cancellation

 If you have any questions filling out the form, which form to choose or where to send it, please call 918-444-2166.